Sugar Lime Blue

 Sugar Lime Blue is the premiere Americana Soul/ Jam Band rising up from Nashville, Tennessee.
 The band pulls from several genres including Blues, Country, Rock and Jazz to create truly eclectic sounds.
 Performing nearly a thousand shows over the past decade in the Southeast, Sugar Lime Blue has seen international exposure with acknowledgement from dozens of press outlets, hundreds of radio stations and a growing grass roots fanbase from their weekly online performance, the #SundayShouOut.
 The captivating, redheaded gypsy songstress, Ashley Beth, heads the group with her soulful captivating voice that draws the listener deep into the songs lyrical content, while her husband Dave leads the band into deep musical dives and explores Grateful Dead like jams.
 Music lovers and fans of many genres will find commonality in Sugar Lime Blue.

 The band has been featured in Relix Magazine, the Grateful Dead's website, Alternate-Root, Americana Rhythm, Jambands.Com, Rootstime(Belgium), Mad Mackeral(UK), Drunken Werewolf(UK) and many other local and national press outlets.
-Sugar Lime Blue has performed over 100 festivals including Swamp Cabbage(3 Years Running), Gardenstock(2 Years), Tye Dye Festival(10 Years) and dozens of others.
+Sugar Lime Blue has performed over 100 festivals including Summercamp, Swamp Cabbage(3 Years Running), Gardenstock(2 Years), Tye Dye Festival(10 Years) and dozens of others.
 Sugar Lime Blue has charted a #3 single(Move That Earth) on Country Radio and a top 5 Album(Narcoluptuous) on Relix/Jambands.com.
-Touting 3 original albums with a 4th on the way Sugar Lime Blue has established themselves as a force for now, and into the future of Americana, Jam Band and Blue-Rock Music.
+Touting 4 original albums Sugar Lime Blue has established themselves as a force for now, and into the future of Americana, Jam Band and Blues-Rock Music.

 At A Glance: